 Do Many Colleges Have GPA Requirements?

-There are quite a few colleges that have minimum GPA requirements for applicants.
+Most 4-year universities have minimum GPA requirements for applicants.
 Most of these are suggestions rather than hard limits, but they’re good guidelines to follow if you want to have a strong chance of acceptance.

 Colleges with minimum GPA requirements tend to be public schools.
 Since these schools receive larger pools of applicants, it’s much easier for them to sort students by statistics like GPA.
 The Massachusetts public university system is an example of a group of colleges that imposes minimum GPA requirements on applicants.
 In this case, students must earn at least a 3.0 weighted GPA for admission.

 Here are a few additional examples of schools that have minimum GPA requirements:

 |Grand Canyon University||3.0 (unweighted)|

 Can You Still Get Into a College If You Don't Meet the GPA Requirements?

 Students who don't meet a college's GPA requirements are less likely to make it through the initial review of applications unless they've done something else outstanding in high school.
 A college that has minimum GPA requirements may admit some students who have lower grades if they show extreme promise in other areas like athletics, test scores, or extracurricular pursuits.

 For example, if you're a nationally ranked tennis player and will be a huge asset to the school's team, you could probably get away with a lower GPA than the college requires.
 This might also apply if you accomplished something unique in high school that not many other students have done, like starting your own successful business.